How Much Does Flat Roof Replacement Cost in 2025?

 Flat Roof Replacement vs. Repair

-Deciding between flat roof replacement and repair depends on the roof’s general condition, the severity of damage, its age, and the cost of repairs.
+Deciding between flat roof replacement and repair depends on the roof’s condition, the severity of damage, its age, and the cost of repairs.
 Depending on the materials used, repairs for flat roofs average $400.
 Repairing isolated sections of leaks, cracks in seams or joints, and other damage can be a cost-effective alternative to replacement.

 If your roof has widespread damage, such as multiple leaks across different areas, issues with underlying layers, or significant overall wear, replacement can be a more effective solution than repair.
 This is especially true if your current roof is approaching the end of its expected lifespan.
 Replacement also provides an opportunity for aesthetic and energy-efficient upgrades.